lixixibj/forecasting-with-time-series-imaging/README.md

                                 file.path.of.testing.data.prediction.value)
 ```

-We show an example that get forecasts of Tourism monthly data with M4 monthly data as training data:
+We show an example of getting forecasts of Tourism monthly data with M4 monthly data as training data:

     ```r
     data.type.of.training.data='Monthly'